AnEntrypoint/hyper-nat-dirty/readme.md

 proto selects tcp or udp
-port specifies the port number to share host specifies where the game/app server is running
+port specifies the port number to share host specifies where the game/app server is running secret is your unique secret code, dont use the same one in two places, because its also your identifier on the peer to peer network
 ```
 {
     "schema": [